railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 OpenERP provides the following features for efficient payroll management process:-

 - Salary calculation after considering all the allowances, deductions and incentives (if any) etc.,
-- Define salary rules by using the formula.
+- Define salary rules by using the expression.
 - Salary processing on the basis of leaves taken.
 - Generating Reports.
 - Integrated with Contracts and Holidays.